I. Thesis Proposal Requirement

 II.
 Evaluation of the Thesis Proposal

 The purpose of the thesis proposal is the clearly identify the scientific question(s) that will be the focus of your graduate research, explain why the question(s) are important, and describe how you will go about answering them.
-Your Graduate Supervisory Committee will evaluate the written proposal, which they should receive at least two weeks before your scheduled defense of it.
-The defense normally consists of a short (20 minute) oral presentation followed by questions from the committee.
-Spectators are not only permitted but invited to the defense and are entitled to ask reasonable questions after the committee has finished its questioning.
+Your Graduate Supervisory Committee will evaluate the written proposal, which they should receive at least two weeks before your scheduled defence of it.
+The defence normally consists of a short (20 minute) oral presentation followed by questions from the committee.
+Spectators are not only permitted but invited to the defence and are entitled to ask reasonable questions after the committee has finished its questioning.
 The committee will take both your written and oral presentation as well as your responses to all questions into account in reaching its decision.
 The decision may be pass, fail, or deferred.
 A failure requires withdrawal from the program.
-A deferred decision requires a written explanation by the committee and a fixed date for a revised proposal and subsequent defense.
+A deferred decision requires a written explanation by the committee and a fixed date for a revised proposal and subsequent defence.
 Decisions cannot be deferred a second time.

-At the defense you should show the committee that you have suitable knowledge of your field, grasp of the necessary methods, understanding of the scientific context of the work, and a credible plan for bringing the project to completion within the normal time limits for your program.
+At the defence you should show the committee that you have suitable knowledge of your field, grasp of the necessary methods, understanding of the scientific context of the work, and a credible plan for bringing the project to completion within the normal time limits for your program.
 The depth and sophistication of both knowledge and study design is naturally expected to differ between M.Sc. and Ph.D. proposals.
 Both should include clearly identified questions, or hypotheses, and an explanation of how the questions will be addressed.
-The committee will also probably expect to see a defined time line, showing the major milestones and planned completion dates for your project.
+The committee will also probably expect to see a defined timeline, showing the major milestones and planned completion dates for your project.
 Progress in your research to date is an additional consideration.

 III.
 Thesis Proposal Format